 Performance measures shall be based upon the number of CSA Investigations conducted.
-LSP administrative personnel will monitor all activities.
+LSP administrative personnel will monitor all activities with all avaliable FMCSA programs.
 All quantitative and/or qualitative progress will be reported quarterly, through MCSAP quarterly reporting.

 Part 2 Section 5 - Traffic Enforcement